TileDB-Inc/scverse-ml-workshop-2024/README.md

 #   --help  Show this message and exit.
 #
 # Commands:
-#   cp (copy)       Create copies of a "template" notebook, with names
+#   cp (copy)       Create one or more copies of a "template" notebook, with
-#                   corresponding...
+#                   names...
 #   get (download)  Download a TileDB-Cloud notebook; [DST] of "-" prints to
 #                   stdout.
 #   ls (list)       List TileDB-Cloud notebooks.